Skip to content

 • Change the environment configuration to point to the running docker containers, for example localhost instead of azurite.

-• Inside the /react-client-app directory, install the npm dependencies: npm i
+• Inside the app/react-client-app directory, install the npm dependencies: npm i

 • Change the snowpack.config.js to use a relative file path: